meteorhacks/flow-components/README.md

 };
 ~~~

-We also call this method as "action passing".
+We also describe this method as "action passing".
 This is the basic building block for creating nested components.

 ## Props